1337Core/preloadify/README.md

 3. Open Chrome and navigate to `chrome://extensions`
 4. Enable "Developer mode" by toggling the switch in the top right corner.
 5. Click on "Load unpacked" and select the extracted Preloadify extension folder.
-6. The extension should now be installed and active.
+6. The extension should now be installed and active!

 ### Usage
 - Once installed, Preloadify will automatically start preloading links on hover.